Leadership Skills for MedTech Founders and CEOs

 The Startup Reality: Leadership Beyond the Technical

-In early stage medical device companies, attention is often focused on the technical aspects—regulatory navigation, R&D milestones, and fundraising.
-Yet, the human and leadership elements are frequently under-addressed—even though they're as mission-critical as a well-designed prototype.
-Leadership in startups, as Sheth emphasized, is fundamentally different from that in large, resource-rich organizations.
-Founders must operate with scarce resources, relentless uncertainty, and constant personal stakes.
+In early-stage medical device companies, the focus often leans heavily on technical aspects.
+This includes navigating regulations, achieving R&D milestones, and securing funding.
+However, the human and leadership elements are frequently overlooked.
+These elements are just as critical as a well-designed prototype.
+As Sheth emphasized, leadership in startups is fundamentally different from that in large, resource-rich organizations.
+Founders must operate with scarce resources, face relentless uncertainty, and deal with constant personal stakes.

 Making It Personal: Where Are You Growing As a Leader?

-Rather than defaulting to abstract theory, Sheth challenged attendees to reflect on their own most pressing performance goal for the coming year.
-He asked founders to consider:
+Instead of relying on abstract theories, Sheth encouraged attendees to reflect on their most pressing performance goals for the coming year.
+He posed several questions for founders to consider:

 What is your most important goal for fiscal 2025?